 Effective April 26, 2016, and released as part of DMS version 3.1, our star rating system has been merged into the DMS verification process.

 All services will continue to be reviewed by an unbiased professional mastering engineer who will generate our ‘verified’ badge, then rate your service according to a simple set of rules and guidelines which will continue to be discussed and debated here.

-ATTENTION: The star rating system is not an indication of a mastering studio quality results but a combination of elements and criterias proprietary to the DMS co-admins.
-For example, a 3 star studio rating (3 of 5) is considered a high score while one (1 of 5) is viewed as a modest one.
+Disclaimer: The star rating system is not an indication of a mastering studio quality results but a combination of elements and criterias proprietary to the DMS co-admins.
+For example, a 3 star studio rating (3 of 5) is considered a high score while one star (1 of 5) is viewed as a modest but decent service.

 If you are a mastering engineer or studio owner, feel free to join in the discussion to offer new ideas or propose changes.

 Attention Studio Owners: Our rules to rate a DMS studio have changed (revised on April 8, 2017) and are no longer a free service ($25):

 1 star (modest/decent service).
 Any service that has at least one (1) piece of gear (e.g. equalizer, compressor etc) characterized to be fairly commonly used in mastering.
 A professional set of mastering speakers could also be considered to meet this minimum requirement.